-CAREER TRANSACTIONS – Signed to a four-year contract, 5/10/13; Selected by the Saints in the third round (82nd overall) of the 2013 NFL Draft.
+CAREER TRANSACTIONS – Placed on Injured Reserve, 12/27/14; Signed to a four-year contract, 5/10/13; Selected by the Saints in the third round (82nd overall) of the 2013 NFL Draft.

-COLLEGE – Started 20-of-27 games at nose guard in two seasons for the University of Georgia, totaling 78 tackles (36 solo), four sacks for a loss of 26 yards, eight stops for losses of 32 yards and 24 quarterback pressures.
-He also added one interception, a pass deflection a forced fumble and two fumble recoveries….Started all 13 games he appeared in as a senior while ending the season with 50 tackles (22 solo), a sack for a loss of nine yards, two stops for minus 11 yards, one fumble recovery, one pass deflection and 14 quarterback pressures…Anchored the middle of a defense that yielded only 17 rushing touchdowns…Named the team’s Defensive Co-MVP and to Phil Steele’s All-Southeastern Conference second-team…Received the team’s Newcomer of the Year Award after appearing in all 14 games in his first season at Georgia in 2011…Posted 28 stops (14 solo) that included three sacks for losses of 17 yards, six stops for losses of 21 yards, 10 quarterback pressures, an interception, one forced fumble and one fumble recovery…Played two seasons at Mississippi Gulf Coast Community College (2009-10)…Also saw some time on offense as a freshman, carrying six times for 41 yards and a touchdown…As a sophomore, was named a four-star player by multiple outlets and the sixth-best junior college player in the nation by Scout.com as he started all 10 games and recorded 41 tackles and two sacks…As a freshman registered three sacks…Majored in child and family development at Georgia.
+COLLEGE – Started 20-of-27 games at nose guard in two seasons for Georgia, totaling 78 tackles (36 solo), four sacks for a loss of 26 yards, eight stops for loss and 24 quarterback pressures.
+Also added one interception, one pass deflection, one forced fumble and two fumble recoveries….Started all 13 games he appeared in as a senior and finished with 50 tackles (22 solo), a sack for a loss of nine yards, two stops for minus 11 yards, a fumble recovery, a pass deflection and 14 quarterback pressures…Anchored the middle of a defense that yielded only 17 rushing touchdowns…Named team’s Defensive Co-MVP and to Phil Steele’s All-SEC second-team…Received team’s Newcomer of the Year Award after appearing in all 14 games at Georgia in 2011…Posted 28 stops (14 solo) that included three sacks for losses of 17 yards, six stops for loss, 10 quarterback pressures, an interception, a forced fumble and a fumble recovery…Played two seasons at Mississippi Gulf Coast Community College (2009-10)…Also saw some time on offense as a freshman, carrying six times for 41 yards and a touchdown…As a sophomore, named a four-star player by multiple outlets and the sixth-best junior college player in nation by Scout.com as he started all 10 games and recorded 41 tackles and two sacks…As a freshman registered three sacks…Majored in child and family development.